yannick-couzinie/expander/README.md

 homepage](https://nlp.stanford.edu/software/tagger.shtml "Stanford POS
                 Tag official website").
 Extract the zip-file into the subdirectory `stanford_models` of this module.
-Alternatively you can supply the path to the model in the call to `load_stanford_pos`.
+Alternatively, you can supply the path to the model in the call to `load_stanford_pos`.

 To see example output run `expand.py` directly using `python expand.py`.